 Long Run Massacre

-On September 13, 1781, the settlers of Painted Stone Station, established by Squire Boone, were ambushed after evacuating their homes in Shelby County, KY not far from Louisville, on their way to Linn's station.
-They were attacked by a group of Natives led by British Captain Alexander Mckee where seven to fifteen settlers were killed.
-The following day a group of 27 armed men led by John Floyd of Linn's Station made their way to bury the dead.
-They were again ambushed by the same Natives; 27 men were killed in Floyd's Defeat.
+On September 13, 1781, the settlers of Painted Stone Station, established by Squire Boone, were ambushed after evacuating their homes in Shelby County, Kentucky, not far from Louisville, on their way to Linn's station.
+They were attacked by a group of Native Americans led by British Captain Alexander Mckee, where around 15 settlers were killed.
+The following day, a group of 28 armed men led by John Floyd of Linn's Station made their way to bury the dead.
+They were again ambushed by the same natives; 17 men were killed in Floyd's Defeat.
 These coinciding events were some of the bloodiest in Kentucky up to that time.

 Backstory and Context

 Squire Boone was a brother to the famous pioneer, Daniel Boone.
 Like his brother, Squire was also a pioneer in Kentucky.
 Boone helped his brother and his team to establish Boone Station, known today as Boonesburough.
 In 1779, Boone was shot in the shoulder in the Siege of Bonesborough, and was taken out of action.
-1780, Boone moved his family north and set up a station with 13 other families in Shelby County, Ky, called Painted Stone Station.
-The area where the station was located was not far out of what would become the city of Louisville and was deep into the territory of the Shawnee Natives.
+In 1780, Squire Boone moved his family north and set up a station with 13 other families in Shelby County, Kentucky, called Painted Stone Station, which acquired its name from when Squire first visited in 1776 and marked the spot with a stone which he wrote his name and the date on.
+The area where the station was located was not far from what would become the city of Louisville, and was deep in Shawnee native territory.

 The station was located in a relatively populated area with several other stations, including the settlement at the Ohio River Falls (Louisville).
 The settlement was subject to repeated Indian attacks and raids.
 In one of such attacks, Squire Boone was shot twice, once through his side, and the other through his arm.
-The wounds would not kill him be eventually prove to may have saved his life.
-Boone and the settlers of Painted Stone Station, became aware of an impending attack through Maj.
-Bland Ballard who helped settlers evade native attack.
-Some settlers decided to abandon their homes in search of safety in the other nearby stations which were better protected.
-Due to his injuries, Squire Boone was forced to stay in the Fort while others evacuated, only one other family stayed behind with Boone.
+The wounds did not kill him, but eventually may have saved his life.
+Boone and the settlers of Painted Stone Station became aware of an impending attack through Major Bland Ballard, who helped settlers evade native attacks.
+Some settlers decided to abandon their homes in search of safety in the other stations near Beargrass Creek, which were better protected.
+Due to his injuries, Squire Boone was forced to stay in the fort with one other family while others evacuated.

-The following day, 28 armed men from Floyd's Station, set out on a mission to bury the dead and rescue survivors from the ambush.
-The men were members of the Jefferson County militia, led by Col. John Floyd, who was responsible for the settler's defense in the area at the time.
-Before the men could reach the site of the attack, they were also ambushed by Indians.
-During the attack 17 of Floyd's men were killed, and he was forced to retreat with the small group of men he had left.
+After warnings of the attack and dispersing the station, about 8 miles from the nearby Linn Station, the settlers encountered the group of Shawnee natives and British soldiers led by McKee.
+The British force attacked the group of men, women, and children, and the scene quickly became a dash to reach Linn's Station.
+The resulting ambush killed at least 7 but no more than 15 settlers, including some women, although conflicting numbers on historical markers report that 60 settlers were killed.
+The surviving families escaped and made it safely to Linn’s Station that night.
+The following day, 28 armed men from Floyd's Station set out on a mission to bury the dead and rescue survivors from the ambush.
+The men were members of the Jefferson County militia, led by Colonel John Floyd, who was responsible for the settler's defense in the area.
+Before the men could reach the site of the attack, they were also ambushed by the Native Americans, who waited in the area for them.
+During the attack, 17 of Floyd's men were killed, and he was forced to retreat with the small group of men he had left.